fastfetch-cli/fastfetch/README.md

 You can always use `fastfetch --pipe false` to force fastfetch running in colorful mode.

+### Q: Why do fastfetch and neofetch show different memory usage result?

+See #1096

 ### Q: I want feature A / B / C. Will fastfetch support it?

 Fastfetch is a system information tool.
 We only accept hardware or system level software feature requests.
 For most personal uses, I recommend using `Command` module to detect it yourself, which can be used to grab output from a custom shell script: